bonitasoft/bonita-doc/md/guest-user.md

 3. Use the [platform setup tool](BonitaBPM_platform_setup) again to save your changes into the database (Eg. setup.sh/.bat push).
    Restart Bonita server.

-4. If your configuration is correct a guest user should be able to start a process without being logged in first.
+4. If your configuration is correct a guest user should be able to start a process instance (case) without being logged in first.
    You are done.

 ## Login behaviour